Rubber stamp tips

-Below we have collected the most simplest rubber stamp tips to help you self service your stamp if the need arise.
-Wether you are replacing the ink cartridge, affixing a new stamp die, setting the date, or just updating the sample impression.
-We’ve got you covered.
+Below we have collected the simplest rubber stamp tips to help you self-service your stamp.
+Whether you are replacing the ink cartridge, affixing a new stamp die, setting the date, or just updating the sample impression, we’ve got you covered!

-Press the stamp down so that the stamp die inside the stamp housing does not interfer with the pad.
+Press the stamp down so that the stamp die inside the stamp housing does not interfere with the pad.
 You should only need to press 2mm or 3mm.

 The ink pad should now slide in or out with a small amount of effort to pull past the teeth holding it in place.